actions/buildtypes/workflow/v1/README.md

 ### Resolved dependencies

-The `resolvedDependencies` SHOULD contain an entry identifying the resolved git commit ID corresponding to `externalParameters.workflow`.
+The `resolvedDependencies` MUST contain an entry identifying the resolved git commit ID corresponding to `externalParameters.workflow`.
 The dependency's `uri` MUST be in [SPDX Download Location] format: